leanderhach/dialogue-highlight/README.md

-# Ink-highlight
+# Dialogue-highlight

-Basic lexing and highlighting support for the Ink scripting language written using the Lezer framework for the Codemirror code editor.
+Basic lexing and highlighting support for the Ink scripting language and Yarn spinner dialogue language written using the Lezer framework for the Codemirror code editor.

 ## Building package